facebookexperimental/Robyn/README.md

   * For Windows, if you get openssl error, please see instructions [here](https://stackoverflow.com/questions/54558389/how-to-solve-this-error-while-installing-python-packages-in-rstudio/54566647) and
   [here](https://dev.to/danilovieira/installing-openssl-on-windows-and-adding-to-path-3mbf) to install and update openssl.

-  * If it's taking too long to download, you have a slow or unstable internet connection, and have [issues](https://github.com/facebookexperimental/Robyn/issues/309) while installing the package, try setting `options(timeout=400)`.

 **2. Getting started**